lybbor/lybbor/README.md

 <!--
 **lybbor/lybbor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->

 Here are some ideas to get you started:

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about C++&keyboard
+- 💬 Ask me about C++ or keyboard
-- 📫 How to reach me: ...
+- 📫 How to reach me: lybbor@126.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Actually, my DIY keyboard is as bad as my C++ level.haha
--->